Resource Management Act 1991

 You could also call this:

-The Chief Environment Court Judge can choose a special advisor to help the Environment Court during a case.
-This person is someone who has special knowledge that can be useful for the court.
+The Chief Environment Court Judge can choose a special advisor to help the Environment Court make decisions.
+You might wonder who can be a special advisor - it is someone who has skills that can assist the Environment Court.
+The special advisor is not a member of the court but can sit with the court and help it.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.